batteriescpp/batteriescpp.github.io/reference/async.md

 This mutex implementation is mostly fair because it uses [Lamport's Bakery Algorithm](https://en.wikipedia.org/wiki/Lamport's_bakery_algorithm).
 It is non-recursive, so threads/tasks that attempt to acquire a lock that they already have will deadlock.
 Also, an attempt to acquire a lock on a `batt::Mutex` can't be cancelled, so it is not possible to set a timeout on lock acquisition.

-An instance of `batt::Mutex&lt;T&gt;` may be locked in a few different ways:
+An instance of `batt::Mutex<T>` may be locked in a few different ways:

 #### Lock via guard class (similar to std::unique_lock)